Settings & Themes

 Creating a Setting

-Open the Settings tab and click + Add Setting.
+Open the Settings tab in the Story Bible (⌘3) and click + Add Setting.
 Fill in:

 | Field | Notes |